-Comprised of a wide variety of fruit and vegetables, the small pre-packaged pureed portions are the perfect size and remove the hassle from feeding your baby.
+Composed of a wide variety of fruit, vegetables and legumes, the small pre-packaged pureed portions are the perfect size and remove the hassle from feeding your baby.

-Our unique comprehensive guide, outlines the entire 39 days and guides you through each day, advising what to feed next and some information about the nutrients as well as an allergy checklist.
+Our unique comprehensive guide, outlines the entire 39 days and guides you through each day, advising what to feed next as well as an allergy checklist.

 All you need is a spoon and a bib!

-- 72 x 25g portions (24 single-ingredient portions x 3 servings each) of frozen puréed low allergen fruit and vegetables
+- 72 x 30g portions (24 single-ingredient portions x 3 servings each) of frozen puréed low allergen fruit, vegetables and legumes

 - Comprehensive 39 day guide